Intelligence-led policing: Misconceptions

 Oftentimes the intelligence in intelligence led policing is seen as the gathering of information, however the process does not start or begin there.
 The National Criminal Intelligence Sharing Plan (NCISP) which was introduced in 2003 contained 28 recommendations for major changes to policing and a process of collecting data.
 NCISP is a process of intelligence, also known as the intelligence cycle.
 Intelligence is seen as information that has been gathered and analyzed.
 This can be done through computer software but usually that only simplifies data, instead to be considered intelligence it must be analyzed by a trained analyst.

 Camden Study

 Camden, New Jersey was once considered one of the most violent cities in the world.
-This was attributed to the large amount of violent crimes that were reported in the city.
+This was attributed to the large number of violent crimes that were reported in the city.
 The large amount of violent crime was attributed to the disputed "gang corners".
 On these gang corners, rival gangs would often dispute territory boundaries of where they could sell drugs.
 A study found that the majority of crime took place in areas that had multiple gangs.
 Through interviews with police officers, the study also found that their focus was more on gang activity, rather than the location of said activity.
 Therefore, in order to change the environment, the police department of Camden would use a "location denial strategy", where a police officer would be placed in these locations until they were no longer disputed.